Relieved more than joyful, US turns attention to Qatar

 For Pulisic, DeAndre Yedlin, Kellyn Acosta and Paul Arriola, all on that doomed American team at Trinidad 4 1/2 years earlier, the pain had not gone away until now.
 The 2-0 loss to Costa Rica on Wednesday night was deflating, but by the time players entered the locker room of Estadio Nacional, focus turned to the accomplishment of clinching a return to soccer’s showcase for the first time since 2014.

-Erik Palmer-Brown started popping open the Duet Mousseux Brut even as Berhalter was giving his speech.
+Erik Palmer-Brown started popping open the Duet Mosseux Brut even as Berhalter was giving his speech.
 Then the new JBL Boombox 2 got to blare.

 “We’re the youngest team to ever qualify for the World Cup, youngest U.S. team, and we’ll be the youngest team at the World Cup,” Berhalter said. ”That’s an accomplishment for these guys.
 It really is.”

-They had traveled 25,042 miles (40,301 kilometers) on charters — circling the globe adds up to only 24,901 — making four trips to Central America, plus one each to Mexico, Canada and Jamaica, plus up to five trans-Atlantic round trips.
+They had traveled 25,042 miles on charters — circling the globe adds to only 24,901 — making four trips to Central America, plus one each to Mexico, Canada and Jamaica. plus up to five trans-Atlantic round trips.
 Forty-four players were called in, of which 38 took the field.
 In all, 114 players have been used since Trinidad, 88 since Berhalter was hired in December 2018.

 Pulisic had buried his face in his hands at Couva, wiping away tears.